sindresorhus/query-string/readme.md

 ### queryString.stringify(*object*, *[sorted]*)

-Stringify an object into a query string.
+Stringify an object into a query string, optionally sorting the param keys.

 ## Nesting